 Dynamic income withdrawals and Roth conversions

-Income Discovery’s AI engine AIDA simplifies the complexities of discretionary tax-targeted qualified disbursals (TQDs) and implements best practices.
+Income Discovery’s intelligent engine AIDA simplifies the complexities of discretionary tax-targeted qualified disbursals (TQDs) and implements best practices.
 Advisors and their clients are given guidance on the optimal incremental effective tax rate to target as part of the managed retirement income plan, then provided straightforward instructions on the size of income disbursals and Roth conversions each year.

 The purpose of TQDs is taking money out of tax-deferred, qualified retirement accounts at or below a target incremental effective tax rate, minimizing the government’s share of the funds.
 TQDs include both dynamic withdrawals to meet annual retirement income, determining the portion of necessary withdrawals to take from qualified accounts before withdrawing from taxable or tax-free accounts, and Roth conversions.
 The biggest opportunity for TQDs is typically in a person’s 60s, after retirement but before beginning Social Security and required minimum distributions (RMDs).